Uniformizing complex ODEs and applications: Introduction

+\item The fiber over a ``generic'' point $p \in N$ must be a rational curve. \end{itemize} This definition still makes sense when $f$ is defined only on the complement of an analytic subset $S$ with codimension at least~$2$ in $M$, modulo a possible ``compactification'' of the fibers over generic points in $M$.
+To avoid confusion with established literature, this slightly more general structure is going to be called a {\it completely integrable rational foliation}\, (the name non-linear pencil might also be appropriate, if a bit confusing).
+Note that given a completely integrable rational foliation on $M$, it is possible to birationally modify $M$ so as to turn the foliation in question into an actual rational fibration naturally induced by the initial map $f$.
+Next, we have:

 {\bf Theorem~B}. {\sl Let $X$ be a complete polynomial vector field on $\C^n$ whose singular set has codimension at least~$2$.
 Suppose that all singularities of $\cald$ lying in $\Delta_{\infty}$ are as in items~(1) or~(2) above.
-Then the foliation $\cald$ associated to $X$ defines a rational pencil on $\C P(n)$.}
+Then the foliation $\cald$ associated to $X$ is a completely integrable rational foliation on $\C P(n)$, i.e. $X$ is completely integrable.}

+Note that the assumption that $X$ is {\it complete} as vector field is indispensable for the preceding statement and cannot be replaced by other weaker standard notions such as the slightly weaker condition of having ``meromorphic solutions defined on $\C$''.
+In fact, consider the pair of commuting vector fields given by

+Consider also the linear span of $Z_0, \, Z_{\infty}$, i.e. all vector fields that are obtained as a linear combination of $Z_0, \, Z_{\infty}$.
+It is shown in~\cite{guillotCRAS} that the solutions of every element in this family of vector fields are meromorphic functions defined on all of $\C$.
+In other words, these vector fields are ``very close'' to complete vector fields.
+In addition, every two members of this family have essentially the same simple singularities on $\Delta_{\infty}$ and these are simple in the above indicated sense.
+Nonetheless, this family contains an infinite set of vector fields whose underlying foliations are not completely integrable in the sense that their leaves cannot be compactified into Riemann surfaces (and in particular they cannot be compactified into rational curves).
+This example sheds light on the importance of the assumption on ``completeness'' made in the statement of Theorem~B.

 Theorem~B will be proved in Section~6.2.
 The statement of this theorem may be compared to results of \cite{bruno} for complete polynomial vector fields on $\C^2$.
 It is to be noted that the results of \cite{bruno} chronologically preceded the classification obtained in \cite{marco3}.
-Also the recent paper \cite{guillotreb} contains a very general classification theorem for meromorphic vector fields admitting ``maximal solutions'' on complex surfaces and these include complete vector fields as in \cite{marco3}.
-All these questions are however wide open for $n \geq 3$ and our Theorem~B appears as a contribution to them.
+Also, the more recent paper \cite{guillotreb} contains a general classification theorem for meromorphic vector fields admitting ``maximal solutions'' on algebraic surfaces and these include complete vector fields as in \cite{marco3}.
+All these questions are however wide open for $n \geq 3$ and Theorem~B appears as a contribution to them.